Szeccsa/jquery-include-html/readme.md

 ## Requirements

-- Up-To-Date Jquery library
+- Latest Jquery library.
-- Brain
+- Brain.

 ## How to use?